gatewaycash/gateway/modules/docs/api.index.html.md

 <aside class="notice">
 You may notice payments with TXIDs such as "broken-payment-txid-unknown-xxxxx".
-These payments were made to invoice payment addresses without the customer
+These payments were made to invoice addresses without the customer's browser calling the POST /paid endpoint after paying.
 </aside>

 ## Extended Public Keys (XPUB)